Frequently Asked Questions

 To be eligible for teacher training you will need GCSEs in English and Maths of level 4 (old GCSE grade C) or above.
 If you want to train as a primary teacher you will also need a GCSE Science level 4 (old GCSE grade C) or above.

-In addition you will need a degree.
-We only accept applicants with at least an upper second class degree.
+In addition you will need a undergraduate degree.
+We only accept applicants with at least a lower second class degree.

-If your qualifications are from abroad you should apply to NARIC for a statement of comparability before you apply.
+If your qualifications are from abroad you should apply to ENIC for a statement of comparability before you apply.
 This will confirm to us that your qualifications are of a comparable standard to UK qualifications.
-For further information and to apply for a statement of comparability please go to https://www.naric.org.uk/naric/Individuals/Compare%20Qualifications/Statement%20of%20Comparability.aspx
+For further information and to apply for a statement of comparability please go to https://www.enic.org.uk/Qualifications/SoC/Default.aspx

 Functional Skills qualifications and Adult Numeracy and Literacy qualifications are not considered to be equivalent to GCSEs and we do not accept them.

-We also do not accept the ESOL as an equivalent qualification.
+We also do not accept the ESOL or IELTS as an equivalent qualification.

 What if my qualifications are not equivalent to UK qualifications or I do not have a GCSE in English/Maths/Science?

 You can complete something called a GCSE equivalency test.
 We would expect candidates to complete this before applying so that we can be sure that they meet the entry requirements.
-There are many providers who offer GCSE equivalency tests and which provider you use is up to you.
+We accept any of the equivalency test providers below.

 For experience in a primary school please email us email@example.com.